Woman who shouted racist abuse on bus jailed for 4 weeks

 In the two clips played in court, which were taken by the victim, Siti Ai'sha can be seen gesturing and shouting at the woman, calling her a "minority".

-In the first clip which lasted 15sec, she can be heard saying: "Your heart is also black... everything is black" and in the second clip, which was 4min and 21sec long, she said: "stupid Indians... you are an Indian, so black...
+In the first clip which lasted 15 seconds, she can be heard saying: "Your heart is also black... everything is black", and in the second clip, which was 4min 21sec long, she said: "Stupid Indians... you are an Indian, so black...
 I hate your skin...
-I don't like your face".
+I don't like your face."

 After recording the accused for a short while, the victim confronted Siti Ai'sha and asked her if there was anything wrong, but Siti Ai'sha continued making remarks at her, said the prosecution.